Stanford-STAGES/utility/README.md

 Utility programs, scripts, and resources for use by Stanford Center for Sleep Sciences and Behavioral Research and its collaborators.

+# edf_verify/

+This folder contains a Python script to verify if EDF files will work with pyedflib.EdfReader.

+From a command prompt

+* To specify which path to check (e.g. '/path/to/check/'), and only run once:

+  `python3.6 -m edf_verify ~/path/to/check`

+* Simple prompt for which path to check.
+(Enter 'x' to quit.)

+  `python3.6 -m edf_verify`

 # edf_deidentify/

 This folder contains a Ruby script from the NSRR which may be used to deidentify edf files.